Pleasanton Ridge Regional Park

 The Valley View Trail is an enjoyable and popular climb up wooded Pleasanton Ridge.
 There's an occasional glimpse of the suburban landscape below and traffic noise drifts up from Highway 101.

-On top of the ridge is an attractive, open oak grove, one of my favorite features of the park.
+On top of the ridge is an attractive, open oak grove, one the park's best features.
 Continue along the fire road, which passes through a ridgetop meadow to a gate that marks the boundary of Pleasanton Ridge Regional Park.
 Go left at the Y intersection.
 The trail continues through the attractive oak grove, climbing over a slight rise before dropping out of the oak grove into a large, grass-covered ridgetop meadow.
 A lone bench on top of the ridge has the park's most spectacular view, a commanding vista of the Tri-Valley.
+The whoosh of traffic noise from Highway 680, even though it's a mile away and far below, carries surprisingly well to the ridgetop.

 Most hikers turn around here, making the hike an enjoyable 6 mile round trip with 1230 feet of climbing.
 If you're up for a longer hike, you can continue on into the Sinbad Creek canyon.
-The canyon is much more quiet and isolated than the trails to the south: the hum of traffic and views of the Tri-Valley are replaced with grazing sheep and cows.
+The canyon is remarakably quiet and isolated: the hum of traffic and views of the Tri-Valley are replaced with grazing sheep and cows and, in winter, the trickle of creeks.
 It can be a little dull, since most of the trails are dirt roads on open grassy hills, there aren't any challenging climbs, and the only dramatic views are more views of the Tri-Valley.
 But I still think that the change in scenery makes the whole hike more worthwhile.

-Take the Bay Leaf Trail, which winds down a densely-wooded ravine, then follow the Sinbad Creek Trail through some woods alongside a small creek.
-This area has a lot of side trails that all have more or less the same scenery, but I like to make a little loop on the Turtle Pond and Mariposa Trails.
-Return on the Sinbad Creek Trail or the Ridgeline Trail.
+Take the Bay Leaf Trail, which descends into an attractive, densely-wooded ravine, then follow the Sinbad Creek Trail through some woods alongside a small creek.
+The woods along the creek are somewhat mundane, but they soon give way to scenic open meadows.
+This area has a lot of side trails that all have similar scenery, but I like to make a little loop on the Turtle Pond and Mariposa Trails.
+Return on the Sinbad Creek Trail or the less-attractive Ridgeline Trail.